CleverCloud/doc.clever-cloud.com/reference/clever-tools/getting_started.md

 NOTES:

-* The `.deb` packages are hosted on Clever Cloud's public Nexus instance available at [https://nexus.clever-cloud.com](https://nexus.clever-cloud.com) (their GPG key is required to trust their signed packages).
+* The `.deb` packages are hosted on Clever Cloud's public Nexus instance available at [nexus.clever-cloud.com](https://nexus.clever-cloud.com) (our PGP key is required to trust our signed packages).
 * If you want access to the beta channel, you can use this in your `sources.list`:

 ```sh